Furnace Repair Checklist

 - Ensure the control is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is set to the appropriate day and time and is set to “run.”
 If you’re having a hard time turning off the schedule, regulate the temperature by using the up/down arrows and pressing the “hold” button.
-This will force the heat to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.